timchown/rfc8504-bis/draft-clw-6man-rfc8504-bis.md

 "Extension to Sockets API for Mobile IPv6" {{RFC4584}} provides application support for accessing and enabling Mobile IPv6 {{RFC6275}} features.

-# Mobility {#mobility}

-Mobile IPv6 {{RFC6275}} and associated
-specifications {{RFC3776}}  {{RFC4877}} allow a node to change its point of attachment within the Internet, while maintaining (and using) a permanent address.
-All communication using the permanent address continues to proceed as expected even as the node moves around.
-The definition of Mobile IP includes requirements for the following types of nodes:

--  mobile nodes

--  correspondent nodes with support for route optimization

--  home agents

--  all IPv6 routers

-At the present time, Mobile IP has seen only limited implementation and no significant deployment, partly because it originally assumed an IPv6-only environment rather than a mixed IPv4/IPv6 Internet.
-Additional work has been done to support mobility in mixed-mode IPv4 and IPv6 networks {{RFC5555}}.

-More usage and deployment experience is needed with mobility before any specific approach can be recommended for broad implementation in all hosts and routers.
-Consequently, Mobility Support in IPv6 {{RFC6275}}, Mobile IPv6 Support for Dual Stack Hosts and Routers {{RFC5555}}, and associated standards (such as Mobile IPv6 with IKEv2 and IPsec {{RFC4877}}) are considered a MAY at this time.

-IPv6 for 3GPP {{RFC7066}} lists a snapshot of required
-IPv6 functionalities at the time the document was published that would need to be implemented, going above and beyond the recommendations in this document.
-Additionally, a 3GPP IPv6 Host MAY implement {{RFC7278}} to deliver IPv6 prefixes on the LAN link.

 # Security {#sec}